A man has been arrested in the kidnapping and killing of 4 family members in California. Here's what we know

 How was the family kidnapped?

-The surveillance footage released by the Merced County Sheriff's Office shows how all four family members were taken against their will from their workplace Monday morning.
+Surveillance footage released by authorities shows how all four family members were taken against their will from their workplace in Merced on Monday morning.

 At 8:30 a.m Monday, the video shows Jasdeep Singh arriving at the business' parking lot, followed by Amandeep Singh arriving nine minutes later.

-Shortly before 9 a.m., Jasdeep encounters the suspect outside the business.
-The suspect carried a white trash bag and pulled out what appeared to be a firearm, the video shows.
+Shortly before 9 a.m., Jasdeep encounters a man outside the business.
+The man carries a white trash bag and pulls out what appears to be a firearm, the video shows.

 At around 9:11 a.m., the video shows that Jasdeep and Amandeep have their hands tied behind their backs and get into a truck, which leaves shortly after.

-Minutes later, the vehicle returns to the parking lot and the suspect enters the business.
-The suspect exists with a gun in hand, leading away Jasleen Kaur as she holds 8-month-old Aroohi.
+Minutes later, the vehicle returns to the parking lot and the man enters the business.
+The man exits with a gun in hand, leading away Jasleen Kaur as she holds 8-month-old Aroohi.

+Investigators first learned the family was missing after a family vehicle was found abandoned and on fire Monday morning, authorities said.

 What do we know about the suspect?